unitn-software-engineering/IS-Slides/08-Authentication/README.md

 # Contents

+- Authentication and Access Control
+  - RESTful is Stateless (no session)
+  - Token-based
+  - What is a JWT token?
-- Token-based RESTful access control
+  - Authentication on RESTful EasyLib

-- Implementation in EasyLib
+- Implementation in Express.js (EasyLib)
+  - Authentication endpoint APIs
+  - Authorization middlewares

 ---